saitejavanamala/Portfolio/Piping Tech/Piping Tech_Exp.md

 * Created project presentations using Microsoft PowerPoint and Microsoft Visio for proposals and meetings

-a. *Make it Happen!*
+* Documented Standard Operating Procedures for Assembly and Shipping operations using Business Process Modeling Notation (BPMN).

-* Documented Standard Operating Procedures for Assembly and Shipping operations using Business Process Modeling Notation (BPMN)
+* Utilized company's Enterprise Resource Management(ERP) system, Bill of Materials(BOM), AutoCAD drawings, for data mining and decision-making.